Storms cut power to more than 600,000 in Michigan, Illinois

 Molly Glynn, 46, died at NorthShore Evanston Hospital on Saturday, hospital spokeswoman Colette Urban said.
 She had been brought to the hospital in critical condition on Friday.

-Glynn was a long-time actress in Chicago, appearing at the Steppenwolf and other theaters, the Chicago Tribune reported.
+Glynn was a long-time actress in Chicago, appearing at the Steppenwolf and other theaters mainly, the Chicago Tribune reported.
+She was riding a bicycle on a north suburban trail when she was struck by a tree on Friday afternoon, it said.

 Commonwealth Edison, an Exelon Corp unit, reported more than 174,000 customers lost power in Illinois in Friday’s storms.
 About 62,000 were without power Saturday and ComEd said it hoped to restore power by Sunday night.

-In southeastern Michigan, about 312,000 DTE Energy Co customers were without power Saturday afternoon after wind gusts of more than 75 miles per hour (120 km per hour) and lightning downed more than 2,000 power lines on Friday night, DTE Energy spokesman Scott Simons said.
+In southeastern Michigan, about 350,000 DTE Energy Co customers were without power Saturday after wind gusts of more than 75 miles per hour and lightning downed more than 2,000 power lines on Friday night, DTE Energy spokesman Scott Simons said.

-About 375,000 customers lost power at the height of the outages on Friday, the 10th highest total DTE has recorded, Simons said.
+About 375,000 customers in southeastern Michigan lost power at the height of the outages on Friday, the 10th highest total the more than century old DTE has recorded, Simons said.

-DTE expects the vast majority of customers to be restored by late Monday, though some may not have power until Wednesday.
+DTE expects the vast majority of customers to be restored by late Monday, Simons said.

-DTE crews are being assisted in the repairs by more than 600 line workers from utilities in Ohio, Wisconsin, Pennsylvania, New York and Tennessee, Simons said.
+DTE crews are working 16-hour shifts and around the clock to restore service and the company has enlisted more than 600 line workers from utilities in Ohio, Wisconsin, Pennsylvania, New York and Tennessee to help in the repairs, Simons said.

 DTE urged caution around downed power lines.
 The Detroit News reported that a Warren, Michigan, man was electrocuted after coming into contact with a downed line.